Fact Sheet F1

 The Assembly only agrees to make a report a parliamentary paper if it needs legal protection.
-Common examples are reports from the Auditor-General and the Ombudsman.
+Common examples are reports from the Auditor-General, the Ombudsman and parliamentary committees.

 Tabling takes place when the Legislative Assembly deals with administrative matters, known as formal business.
 Wednesdays and Thursdays start with formal business.
 On a Tuesday, the Assembly starts with question time, and then deals with formal business.

 Most of the documents must be tabled to comply with the law.
 The Clerk tables these documents by presenting the documents and announcing details to the Chamber.

 When a member wants to table a document that is not covered by legislation, the member asks permission from the Assembly.
 If no member in the Chamber disagrees, the document is considered tabled and the member gives the document to the Clerk.

 Parliamentary committees regularly table reports.
 A committee member, normally the Chair or Deputy, presents these reports.

 Documents tabled by command of the Governor are presented by a minister, usually the Attorney-General.

-Follow @VicParliament on Twitter to be informed when documents are tabled.
-Parliament’s website shows what documents were tabled.
-To find details, search the Votes and Proceedings or Hansard for a full list.
+Use Parliament’s website to see what documents were tabled.
+Search the Votes and Proceedings or Hansard for a full list.
 Use the tabled documents database for a list of documents available online.
-Or phone the Legislative Assembly Procedure Office on 03 9651 8563 or email email@example.com.
+Or phone the Legislative Assembly Procedure Office on 03 9651 8563 or email firstname.lastname@example.org.

 The Parliament usually publishes tabled reports on its tabled documents database.

-The Legislative Assembly Procedure Office also has copies of parliamentary committee reports and reports by independent officers of Parliament.
-These are available to members of Parliament and their staff and, if stocks permit, to the public.
+Sometimes the Legislative Assembly Procedure Office has hardcopies available of parliamentary committee reports and reports by independent officers of Parliament.

 The Procedure Office is open to the public.
 Call 03 9651 8563 or email email@example.com to check the availability of tabled documents.